MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-sharepoint-server.md

    ![Choices for configuring a service account](./media/application-proxy-integrate-with-sharepoint-server/service-web-application.png)

-1. Confirm that **Select an account for this component** returns a domain account, and remember it, since it is needed in the next step.
+1. Confirm that **Select an account for this component** returns a domain account, and remember it, since it's needed in the next step.

 ### Make sure that an HTTPS certificate is configured for the IIS site of the extranet zone